priethor/todoist-notion-bidirectional-sync/README.md

 - Receive webhooks from Todoist when tasks are created, updated, completed, or deleted
 - Process task changes and sync them to Notion (placeholder implementation)
-- Maintain mappings between Todoist tasks and Notion pages
+- Store Todoist IDs directly in Notion for seamless integration
 - (Coming soon) Full Notion database integration with two-way sync
 - (Coming soon) Sync entries from Notion to Todoist
 - (Coming soon) Bidirectional conflict resolution